Lab 01: Dealing with Spatial Data in Python

 is that a GeoDataFrame

-should contain at least one column for geometries.
+contains at least one column as geometry so that the data entry is spatially referenced.
 By default, the name of this column is 'geometry'

 .
 The geometry column is a GeoSeries